gnormal/gnorm/README.md

-# pods
+# gnorm
-A database first code generator for Go's database/sql
+GORM is Not an ORM.

+It is a datebase-first code generator that generates boilerplate database/sql code that matches your database's schema.